 This recipe offers a ton of fat and protein to balance the carbs, as well as good iron, calcium and choline.
 These are helping baby’s brain development and fighting neural tube defects and anemia in you.

 The information above is found in Lily Nichols’ book Real Food for Pregnancy.

 - 3 slices Thick Bacon

 - 1 package Del Monte Butternut Squash Spaghetti Noodles

 - 1/4 t Fresh Ground Black Pepper or regular

 - 2 Tbsps Parmigiano Reggiano Cheese, shredded Parmesean

 - 2 each Egg Yolks

-- Separate the yolks from the eggs and place in a medium sized bowl.
+- Heat a skillet on medium heat.
+Separate the yolks from the eggs and place in a medium sized bowl.
 Measure out all ingredients.Tip – Egg whites are freezable!
 Save them for an omelet for another day!

 - Cut the bacon into quarter-inch pieces before frying, or crumble/chop the bacon after frying.I found that cutting it before frying gave me the exact crispy texture desired.